 All three stories below are very valuable inheritances handed down in the family that were discovered at my antiques appraisal events.
 I always tell you–it’s in your house, but you all are too busy shopping and looking for valuable art, antiques, collectibles at a yard sale.

 At your next holiday dinner, look around your relatives’ houses and ask them to pass down the antiques you want.
 Many times your family members just don’t know you want it and they end up giving a valuable antique to the landscaper or the cleaning lady because you didn’t ask for it.
 A lot of older folks make the mistake thinking younger generations don’t want their stuff.
 This is a big myth and here are three stories to prove it.

 1. President Lincoln photograph

 I met Barbara when she brought her President Lincoln photograph to my events at the Pittsburgh Home & Garden Show in Pittsburgh, PA.
 Tip number one, listen to your Mother.
-Barbara’s Mom was an antique dealer who told Barbara to bring the photo taken by famous Civil War photographer Matthew Brady only to me, Dr. Lori Verderame, for an honest appraisal so I could correctly identify and provide a true value for it.
+Barbara’s Mom was an antique dealer who told Barbara to bring the photo taken by famous early photographer Matthew Brady only to me, Dr. Lori Verderame, for an honest appraisal so I could correctly identify and provide a true value for it.
 Learn more about Daguerreotypes and Early Photographs.

 Like many families of antique dealers, her Mom knew I’d tell her the truth and I did.
 She didn’t think other dealers or appraisers would tell her daughter the truth about the antique.
 Antique dealers know I am the most reputable antiques appraiser out there.
 I told Barbara that her family has a 4,000 dollar photograph based on what I have seen other people really pay.
 Unlike others, no made up numbers here.
 Find out the three antiques values you must know so you don’t get taken.